Stellaway/Hyperbolic-UFO/README.md

 # Hyperbolic UFO

 This minigame uses the hyperbolic space to present two UFOs.
-The image is viewed with the Poincaré disk model.
-Green UFO is circling on its own while the red is controlled by the user.
+The image is viewed through the Poincaré disk model.
+Green UFO is circling on its own while the red one is controlled by the user.

 # Gallery